 Cooked Apples: Cook apple pieces without sugar or spices.
 Serve warm or at room temperature.
 This can be appealing in cold weather.

-Apple and Vegetable Mix: Chop apples and mix with other chicken-safe vegetables or mushrooms.
+Apple and Vegetable Mix: Chop apples and mix with other chicken-safe vegetables such as tomatoes or mushrooms.
 This provides a variety of nutrients and flavors.

 Serving Tips